exasol/public-knowledgebase/Database-Features/setting-up-ad-kerberos-sso.md

 ##  Known issues

 ### Error: [28900] Cannot initialize SSPI security context
 `Error: [28900] Cannot initialize SSPI security context.
 The specified target is unknown or unreachable` during Step 7.
-This usually mean that prived parameters **Service name** and **Host** don't match the service keytab uploaded in Exasol DB.
+This usually mean that provided parameters **Service name** and **Host** don't match the service keytab uploaded in Exasol DB.

 **Actions:**
 * Make sure that **Service name** and **Host** are exactly the same as returned by `setspn -L {Service account name}` command.
 Run it in the same command promt before runing Exaplus.